andrejfox/fri-homework/README.md

-## Repo for all of my homework at FRI-LJ
+## Repo for all of my java homework at FRI-LJ

 #### I have a intellj external tool to automagicaly preform tests from one button on the currently focused file:
 Program: `/bin/bash`